Xunnamius/black-flag/README.md

 Each of these six programs is actually _three_ yargs instances:

-1. The **effector** (`instances.effector`) yargs instance is responsible for second-pass arguments parsing and validation (and generating specific stderr help text), executing each command's actual [`handler`][7] function, and ensuring the final parse result bubbles up to the router program.
+1. The **effector** (`instances.effector`) yargs instance is responsible for second-pass arguments parsing and validation, executing each command's actual [`handler`][7] function, and ensuring the final parse result bubbles up to the router program.

-2. The **helper** (`instances.helper`) yargs instance is responsible for generating generic stdout help text as well as first-pass arguments parsing and partial validation.
+2. The **helper** (`instances.helper`) yargs instance is responsible for generating all help text as well as first-pass arguments parsing and partial validation.
 Said parse result is used as the `argv` third parameter passed to the [`builder`][7] functions of effector instances.

 3. The **router** (`instances.router`) yargs instance is responsible for proxying control to the other router instances and to helper instances, and